flordeciruela/bucks2bar/README.md

 ## Usage

-To use this project, simply open the `index.html` file in a web browser.
+To use this project, simply open the [Demo](https://flordeciruela.github.io/bucks2bar/) in a web browser.

 ```